top of page

 For good sleepers, it doesn’t take much and—poof!
 They’re asleep.
 Livewires struggle big-time with every aspect of going from awake to asleep.
 They don’t detect signals that they should (tiredness), and they pay attention to input that they should ignore (light, temperature, sound).

-Macall Gordon, M.A. has a B.S. from Stanford in Human Biology and an M.A. from Antioch University, Seattle in Applied Psychology, where she is currently a Sr. Lecturer.
+Macall Gordon, M.A. has a B.S. from Stanford in Human Biology and an M.A. from Antioch University, Seattle in Applied Psychology, where she was a Sr. Lecturer.
 She researches and writes about temperament, sleep, and the gap between research and advice.
 She is also a certified pediatric sleep consultant working with parents of alert, non-sleeping children.
 She comes to this work because she had two sensitive, intense children and she didn’t sleep for 18 years.

 Comments